Loder Valley Nature Reserve

 Visiting the Loder Valley

-Visitors on either of the Reserve's two nature trails are rewarded by natural landscape, relatively undisturbed wildlife, and an insight into traditional and more modern techniques of woodland management.
-The wise take waterproof footwear, binoculars and/or a camera.
+Visitors on either of the Reserve's two nature trails are rewarded by natural landscape, relatively-undisturbed wildlife, and an insight into traditional and more modern techniques of woodland management.
+It's a good idea to take waterproof footwear, binoculars and / or a camera.

 In order to prevent excessive disturbance to the plants and animals, access is generally limited to 50 people a day.
-To obtain access please go to the ticket desk in the Visitor Centre on the day of your visit.
+To gain access, please go to the ticket desk in the Visitor Centre on the day of your visit.
 No pre-booking accepted.

-There are two Nature Trails within the Reserve, for which permits are required.
+There are two nature trails within the Reserve, for which permits are required.
 The Yellow Trail passes through woodland and meadowland, but essentially follows the margin of the reservoir.
-There are several bird hides with one giving excellent views of a specially built sandy bank which soon attracted breeding kingfishers.
-Beyond a footbridge across the head of the reservoir is Hanging Meadow, traditionally managed and rich in wildflower and insect life as before the invention of modern herbicides.
+There are several bird hides with one giving excellent views of a specially-built sandy bank which attracts breeding kingfishers.
+Beyond a footbridge across the head of the reservoir is Hanging Meadow, traditionally-managed, and rich in wildflower and insect life as before the invention of modern herbicides.
 It also contains the Wakehurst Bog Oak.

-The Green Trail is a more strenuous walk on typically steep High Wealden slopes which lead to stunning views across the valley.
+The Green Trail is a more strenuous walk on typically steep High Wealden slopes which lead to impressive views across the valley.
 Here, woodland management is by the traditional method of coppicing.
-Hazel coppicing with oak standards form a matrix of woodland in varying stages of growth which provide a diversity of habitats.
+Hazel coppicing with oak standards forms a matrix of woodland in varying stages of growth which provides a diversity of habitats.

 Poor soil and steep hillsides made the High Weald unsuitable for intensive farming, so it was one of the last areas of England to be permanently settled.
 The Wealden woods are the remnants of a great forest which stretched in Roman times from Kent to Hampshire and probably originated in the ancient wildwood which grew to cover most of the country after the retreat of the last ice age, some 10,000 years ago.

 After the eleventh century Wealden forest trees were extensively felled for building ships and firing the iron industry.
-Nevertheless, the High Weald still has up to 20% woodland cover, over double the national average.
+Nevertheless, the High Weald still has up to 20 percent woodland cover, over double the national average.

 The Loder Valley Reserve has several different types of woodland, notably semi-natural oak, beech, sweet chestnut, hazel coppice and alder carr.